cmorten/superdeno/README.md

 SuperDeno is also available on [nest.land](https://nest.land/package/superdeno), a package registry for Deno on the Blockchain.

 > Note: All examples in this README are using the unversioned form of the import URL.
-In production you should always use the versioned import form such as `https://deno.land/x/superdeno@4.8.0/mod.ts`.
+In production you should always use the versioned import form such as `https://deno.land/x/superdeno@4.9.0/mod.ts`.

-## Example
+## Examples

 You may pass a url string, [`http.Server`](https://doc.deno.land/https/deno.land/std/http/mod.ts#Server), a